Survivor Benefits

 Eligibility for spouse's annuities requires that the spouse be married to the Active/Retired participant at the date of his or her death and other conditions found in the statute.

-A spouse of a participant that was receiving an earned pension at the date of his or her death is entitled to 66 2/3% of the fireman's annuity at the date of his death.
+A widow of a Tier 2 participant that was receiving an earned pension at the date of his death is entitled to receive 66 2/3% of the participant’s annuity at the time of his death or the minimum widow’s annuity allowed by the Statute, whichever is greater.

-Upon Board approval, when a Tier 2 participate is killed in the performance of duty or dies while in the receipt of disability benefits and the act or acts of duty resulte4d in his death, the widow shall receive 75% of the current annual salary attached to his rank and grade; provided , however that no such benefit shall be paid to the widow spouse of a fireman who dies while in receipt of disability benefits when the firemen’s death was caused by an intervening illness or injury unrelated to the illness or injury that had prevented him from subsequently resuming active service or if the widow or participation were not married at the time of the disability occurred.
-This benefit is increased proportionately with all future department increases in salary.
-The salary used for computing a Tier 2 surviving spouse annuity under the subsection shall be subject to the Tier 2 salary cap and may be adjusted annually.
+Upon Board approval when a Tier 2 participant is killed in the performance of duty or dies while in receipt of disability benefits and the act or acts of duty resulted in his death, the widow shall receive 75% of the current annual salary attached to his rank and grade; provided, however, that no such benefit shall be paid to the surviving spouse of a fireman who dies while in receipt of disability benefits when the fireman’s death was caused by an intervening illness or injury unrelated to the illness or injury that had prevented him from subsequently resuming active service.
+In order to qualify for the annuity benefits provided for duty death widows, the widow must be married to the fireman at the time of the act or acts of duty which resulted in his or her death consistent with the requirements of the Statute.
+This benefit is increased proportionately with all future department increases to salary.
+The salary used for computing a Tier 2 surviving spouse’s annuity under this subsection shall be subject to the Tier 2 salary cap and may be adjusted annually.

 Child's Annuity

-Minor children (including any child conceived but not yet born), of participants who die while in service, or on disability, are eligible for children’s annuity benefits.
-The amount of this benefit is the greater of 10% of the current annual maximum salary attached to the position of first‐class firefighter, or 12% of the fireman's monthly salary (annualized) at the time of the fireman's death, or any applicable salary cap, whichever is lesser, for each child as set by the Statute.
-If there is no surviving parent, these benefits amount to the greater of 15% of the current annual maximum salary attached to the position of first-class firefighter, or 20% fixed of the fireman's monthly salary (annualized) at the time of the fireman's death, or any applicable salary cap, whichever is lesser, for each child as set by the Statute.
+Minor children of participants (including any child conceived by not yet born) who die while receiving an earned annuity are eligible for children’s annuity benefits.
+The amount of this benefit is equal to 10% of the current annual maximum salary attached to the position of first-class firefighter (step 10), or 12% of the earned annuity at the date of his death, whichever is greater, for each child as set by the Statute.
+If there is no surviving parent (spouse), these benefits amount to 15% of the current annual maximum salary attached to the position of first-class firefighter (step 10) , or 20% of the earned annuity at the date of his death, whichever is greater, for each child as set by the Statute.

 The monthly salary (annualized) used for computing a Tier 2 member’s child annuity under this subsection shall be subject to the Tier 2 salary cap.